jacobRidenour/ProgWiki/TOOLS.md

 | [MinGW-w64](https://winlibs.com/)                          | `/mingw64/bin`  | Development environment for Windows apps, with ports of `gcc`, `gdb`, the GNU C standard library, and more.                                    |
 | [CMake](https://cmake.org/download/)                       | `/cmake/bin`    | Build system generator; creates build files (like Makefiles, Visual Studio projects) in a compiler-independent way |

 Note that Visual Studio comes with the C standard library/headers; you gain access to the legacy Microsoft Visual C++ C Runtime (MSVCRT).
 The C99-compliant Universal C Runtime (UCRT) ships with the OS since Windows 10.
-The Visual Studio installer
-(Microsoft C Runtime Library (CRT)).
 The installer can also nab you the Windows SDK, providing Windows API access.

 ### Linux